Maha Karuna means the Great Compassion.

-Maha Karuna Ch’an organizes a sesshin four or five times per year.
-There the traditional forms of Zen training are respected: the silence, zazen, the singing of the sutras, dhamma talks and private talks (dokusan) with the teacher.
+Maha Karuna Ch’an organizes a sesshin in Steyl several times per year.
+There, the traditional forms of Zen training are respected: the silence, zazen, the singing of the sutras, dhamma talks and private talks (dokusan) with the teacher.

 Maha Karuna Ch’an is also inspired by Hisamatsu Shin’ichi (1889-1980), founder of the most important renewal movement within Japanese Zen, the FAS Society.
 It was under the guidance of his colleague and successor, Masao Abe, that Ton Lathouwers began the Zen way in 1971.